publicinnovation/openorg/chapters/4_business-model.md

 ### 3. Social Media Networks

-Social media allows us to distribute short-form content across many channels, although for the same reason these platforms are heavily saturated as they’ve become personal marketing tools for everyone who has somehting they want to share with the world.
+Social media allows us to distribute short-form content across many channels, although for the same reason these platforms are heavily saturated as they’ve become personal marketing tools for everyone who has something they want to share with the world.
 However, platforms such as Twitter have allowed us to connect with individuals and organizations at a global scale who are developing similar models to drive civic and social impact.
 Increasing awareness through social media continues to be an important component of our multichannel marketing efforts.

 ### 4. Board, Advisors, and Partners